dali-lab/seabird/README.md

 ## Style Guide

-Using the [AirBnb](https://github.com/airbnb/javascript) style guide for Javascript for this project
+We are using the [AirBnb](https://github.com/airbnb/javascript) style guide for this JSX project

 ## Authors :pencil: